wanhhe/LITEALLM/README.md

 *   We propose LITEALLM, a calibration-based low-rank compression framework for Audio LLM encoders that replaces dense linear layers with PCA-derived low-rank projections, significantly reducing encoder FLOPs.
 *   We design a depth- and type-aware compression schedule that linearly increases the variance-retention threshold across layers and calibrates on multiple audio tasks.
-*   Experiments on diverse audio understanding benchmarks show that LITEALLM compresses the encoder to about 60\% of its original size and speeds up encoding by roughly 20\%, with only around a 2\% relative drop in accuracy.
+*   Experiments on diverse audio understanding benchmarks show that LITEALLM speeds up encoding by roughly 20\%, with only around a 2\% relative drop in accuracy.

 ## Getting Started